High-level architecture

 Sequencing

-In order to protect the DA layer from spam, only certain full nodes receive authorization to sequence transactions in ordered transaction-batches.
-These full nodes provide basic sequencing for transactions ingressed from the users.
-The full node then sends the transaction-batch to the DA service using the DA light node.
+In order to protect the DA layer from spam, only certain sequencer nodes receive authorization to sequence transactions into ordered transaction batches.
+These sequencer nodes provide basic sequencing for transactions ingressed from the users.
+The sequencer node sends the transaction batch digest to the DA service using the DA light node.
+Initially, there will be a leader node that is responsible for sequencing transactions.
+Sequenced transactions then result in contstrction of protoBlocks, where each protoBlock may contain several transaction batches.

 Execution

-The full node receives proto-blocks via the DA light node and executes the transactions in the proto-blocks.
-The full node then creates L2 blocks from the proto-blocks, which contain additional information such as the new state root after applying the transactions.
+A node receives protoBlocks via the DA light node and executes the transactions in the protoBlocks.
+The node then creates Movement blocks from the protoBlocks, which contain additional information such as the new state root after applying the transactions.

 Settlement